apache/bookkeeper/site/docs/applications/java-client.md

 javadoc_button: true
 ---

-To get started with the Java client for BookKeeper
+To get started with the Java client for BookKeeper, install the `bookkeeper-server` library as a dependency in your Java application.

+> For a more in-depth tutorial that involves a real use case for BookKeeper, see the [Example application](../example-application) guide.

 ## Installation